 available”.

-Challenges with historical volatility in esop valuation report
+Challenges with historical volatility in ESOP valuation report

 For unlisted companies, on the other hand, historical volatility cannot be used for estimation purposes.
 In both cases, the standard stipulates that the volatility of comparable companies (a so-called peer group) should be taken into account when estimating the expected volatility.
 However, a comparison of the volatilities of listed companies shows that historical volatility does not necessarily correspond to the volatility actually occurred.
 It can be seen that over a period of 8 years, the volatility estimated using historical volatility deviates from the volatility that actually occurred by an average of 9.8%.
 It is worth noting that the mean of the maximum deviations of the 30 companies is 54.7%.